 Vietnam Ethnology Museum - The Typical Symbol of Vietnamese Multiculture

-Vietnam Ethnology Museum, among top 5 things to see and do in Hanoi, is evaluated as one of the most unique museums in Asian area by Tripadvisor – a reliable tourism web in the world.
-If you really have interested in the outstanding features of Vietnamese and Southeast Asia culture, this destination certainly satisfies your curiosity.
-Let follow us to discover the intrigue things in this museum.
+Vietnam Ethnology Museum, among top 5 things to see and do in Hanoi, is evaluated as one of the most unique museums in Asia area by Tripadvisor.
+If you really have interests in the outstanding features of Vietnamese and Southeast Asia culture, this destination certainly satisfies your curiosity.
+Follow Excursion Vietnam to discover the intrigue things in this museum.

 Vietnam Ethnology Museum is divided into 3 different areas; each of them is responsible for a separated function.
 It includes Bronze drum gallery, Outdoor exhibition, and Southeast Asia gallery.